-The surgeon told us that Mike had probably been gradually dealing with the problem for some time before we got him, hiding the pain of it, the way dogs do, because they are often more courageous about pain than we are.
+The surgeon told us that Harry had probably been gradually dealing with the problem for some time before we got him, hiding the pain of it, the way dogs do, because they are often more courageous about pain than we are.
 They don't understand themselves as being separate from a pack.
 They won't show pain because they know the pack will abandon them if they do, which might explain why he was abandoned in the first place.
 He was in pain when he was left behind, and he shouldered it as long as he could until it became too much for him.
 Perhaps whoever owned him in New Jersey couldn't afford to save his life, so they offered someone else the chance to do it.
 If I tell myself that now, then I can at least feel grateful that we could do it rather than feel angry at someone whom I don't even know for making him feel like he didn't belong, for treating him like he was disposable.
 Maybe they were just doing what they thought was right.

-I was at least impressed by the fact that Michael Vick handled himself with an air of apparent humility when he came to Philly, with the air of a man who was trying to recover a life.
+I was at least impressed by the fact that Michael Vick handled himself with an air of apparent humility when he came to Philly; the air of a man who was trying to recover a life.
 He was paid a lot of money, too, of course.
 I would have been more comforted by grander gestures toward animal rights.
 After all, he had gone to prison for something that happens in Philly all the time.
 But even as a fan of the Eagles, my second-favorite team, I could never really root for them with Vick under center.

 It never felt right.
 I just couldn't do it.
 I tried to reassure myself of a central truth - that all people deserve second chances, but it was no use.
 I understand that there is perspective to be had.
 Darren Sharper's own alleged inhumanity toward women looks just as horrific, if not more so.
 And I still mean what I said in my six and a half year old-year old posts; there is something in the life an athlete - perhaps even in the way that he or she is treated - that must engender a sense of the disposability of loyal things.
 But it didn't matter.
 When Nick Foles took the starting job with great success this past season, it was a pleasure to root for the Iggles again.

 But I also knew that I would eventually would have to do some deeper soul-searching.
 Last year I just knew that Michael Vick would be picked up by the Jets.
 I just knew it.
 After all, it's exactly the same kind of short-term solution our club usually chooses in the midst of its own search for a Messiah at QB.
 As someone said to me in consolation this week, when Vick is at his best, no one is more exciting to watch.
 Except that even before he was arrested, Vick was already in decline.
 He did learn to pass a bit better in Philadelphia, but it's too late now.
-I just wish I were not waiting for someone to use their common sense and develop a practical, long term solution rather trying to find a magic trick at QB.
+I just wish I were not having to wait for someone on the Jets to use their common sense and develop a practical, long term solution rather trying to find a magic trick at QB.
 It's certainly not Mike Vick; I didn't think it was Geno Smith, but then why do we keep trying to vacuously remake New York's shitshow of a football team year after year?
 Right now I almost hate my own team more than Mike Vick for reasons that have nothing to do with dogs.

-In the last moments of the last episode of The Wire, we see all the different characters receive their rewards, their comeuppance, or their unjustified outcomes, but then we cut back and forth across the neighborhoods of the show, and at one brief but harrowing point, just before we leave, we see a group of little boys pouring what looks like bleach on a crying cat, just for fun.
+In the last moments of the last episode of The Wire, we see all the different characters receive their rewards, their comeuppance, or their undeserved outcomes, but then we cut back and forth across the neighborhoods of the show, and at one brief but harrowing point, just before we leave, we see a group of little boys pouring what looks like bleach on a crying cat, just for fun.
 We are reminded, as Auden said, that those to whom evil is done do evil in return.
-Nothing evil exists in just one person; it is everywhere, in our thoughts, our pleasures and our violent games, and it is born from a world where people are taught that love and gentleness are worth nothing.
+Nothing evil exists in just one person; it is everywhere, in our thoughts, our pleasures and our violent games, and it thrives in a world where people are taught that love and gentleness are worth nothing.
 People do evil.
 And they can change too, I guess.

 In order to find my rationale for rooting for Vick this year, I have to believe that somehow he understands that.
 He is a different man, I will tell myself.
 We all have darkness within us, some violent rage that will never see the light of day.
 Vick was justly punished for allowing such cruelty to play out in his life.
-But then I don't know him the way I know Mike the dog, and I'm presently wrestling with the idea that I have to weigh my love of my team with the love of an animal that guides me through my day.
+But then I don't know him the way I know Harry the dog, and I'm presently wrestling with the idea that I have to weigh my love of my team with the love of an animal that guides me through my day.
 Maybe I don't have to weigh them against one another at all.
 Maybe they can just coexist.
 Maybe I should just relax.
 I don't know.